nsh87/ehrcorral/docs/overview.rst

 does not modify the forename, nor does it insert William in place of Bill.

-A standard set of names and their nicknames is not yet included with EHRCorral, but in the future one can be supplied to customize the explosion to names from a different region.
+A standard set of names and their nicknames is not yet included with EHRcorral, but in the future one can be supplied to customize the explosion to names from a different region.
 For example, instead of Bill and William, when dealing with records containing Hispanic and Western European names perhaps the European name Elizabeth should also be considered as Isabel, the